x

 COLUMBIA, S.C. —

 After nine years, repair work continues on the Columbia Canal.
-On the anniversary of the 1,000 flood, which damaged the canal, City of Columbia leaders gave an update on several major projects.
+On the anniversary of the 1,000-year flood that damaged the canal, City of Columbia leaders gave an update on several major projects.

 “We are proud to announce the major progress on our efforts to repair not only the damage to this historic canal and this historic hydro plant, but the investment in multiple projects that make us stronger and more resilient,” Mayor Daniel Rickenmann said.